reinator/tutorial_metabarcoding/_pages/mitohifi.md

 ## Background

-Ok, so on the second day of our course you have assembled the mitogenome of your species with Hifiasm and Hicanu.
-Well, the contigs are the mitochondria, but they don't represent a final mitochondrial sequences we usually find on databases, right?
-Firts: for some of you, hifiasm or hicanu is likely to have outputed more than one contig, and second, the contig size if much larger than a mitogenom usually is.
+Ok, so on the second day of our workshop, you have assembled the mitogenome of your species with Hifiasm and Hicanu.
+Well, the contigs are the mitochondria, but they don't represent the final mitochondrial sequences we usually find on databases, right?
+First: for some of you, hifiasm or hicanu is likely to have outputed more than one contig, and second, the contig size is much larger than a mitogenome usually is.
 True!
 This happens because of the circular nature of the molecule, and because of how assemblies work!
-Basically the overlaps of the circular molecule makes the assemblers confused and they end up concatenating the circular molecule many times!
+Basically, the overlaps of the circular molecule make the assemblers confused and they end up concatenating the circular molecule many times!

 So we have written a pipeline that can finish the assembly of your mitochondria for you!
-It basically blasts your assembled Pacbio HiFi contigs to close-related species mitogenome, it does a series of parsings to be sure you have a contig that is only the mitogenome and not a NUMT, they it will circularise the contig, cut it and anotate it with MitoFinder.
+It blasts your assembled Pacbio HiFi contigs to close-related species mitogenome, it does a series of parsings to be sure you have a contig that is only the mitogenome and not a NUMT, then it will circularise the contig, cut it, and annotate it with MitoFinder.

 For more information on MitoHifi, have a look here: [https://github.com/marcelauliano/MitoHiFi](https://github.com/marcelauliano/MitoHiFi)